 What To Order At Sea Salt

 Try anything from the fresh seafood display (the branzino, European sea bass, is always a good choice) to the house-made pasta, such as braised veal ravioli with creamy black truffle sauce, or the wagyu short ribs.
+Italy is generally known for their delicious pasta.

 Pro Tip: For a celebratory splurge, invite friends to share the multi-course, custom-designed Chef’s Table experience.